ibm-cloud-applaunch/sample-swift-poll/README.md

 		 - property 1 - popUpText
 		 - property 2 - popUpYes
 		 - property 3 - popUpNo
  - **Audience** - An audience is a collection of attributes that define the characteristics of an audience segment.
 Let's say you'd like to group all 'Registered' customers, then you will define an Audience, called RegisteredCustomers with an attribute in it, called UserType with a value set to 'Registered'.
-Later during the app development you will initialize your app by setting an attribute with {'Type':'Registered'}.
+Later during the app development you will initialize your app by setting an attribute with {'UserType':'Registered'}.
 This initialization will cluster that app (the device) into a 'Registered Users' audience.
 	 - Let's define an audience called, **All Users**
 	 - Set its value to 'Registered,Guest'
  - **Engagement** - An engagement is an instantiation of a Feature with properties initialized and attaching one of the pre-defined audiences.
 For our AskPoll feature, we will,